Charlie-XIAO/tauri-plugin-desktop-underlay/README.md

 ## Contributing

-Feel free to open issues to report bugs or request enhancements.
+Feel free to open issues to report bugs or request features and improvements.
 Since I majorly develop on Windows, there could be many problems on Linux and macOS that I am not aware of.
 Pull requests are also welcome, though for larger changes it would be generally better to open an issue for discussion first.

 ## License